Discover Fun Winter Coding Activities

 Modding is a great way to customize your Minecraft experience.
 Visual mods, such as Primal Winter, can change the way Minecraft looks by altering blocks, weather, and other aspects of the game.
 The Primal Winter modpack adds fog, snow, extra sounds, polar bears, and other additions to transform your Minecraft world into a complete winter experience.
 If you’re unsure of how to add modpacks to your Minecraft world, be sure to check out Create & Learn’s blog post on the best Minecraft Mods for Kids.

-For live expert guidance learning Minecraft modding, join our online class:
+For live expert guidance customizing your Minecraft games, join our online class:

 Although it may seem simple to create snow in Scratch, it can actually be a bit tricky - you have to consider the slightly random way snow may fall from the sky, and how it might stick to the ground.
 Follow this tutorial to learn how to make a beautiful snowfall in Scratch!